Prince and Family

 Prince and Family is a 2025 Indian Malayalam-language comedy drama film directed by Binto Stephen (in his directorial debut) and written by Sharis Mohammed.
 The film was produced by Listin Stephen through Magic Frames.
-It stars Dileep, Raniya Raanaa, Siddique, Bindu Panicker, Johny Antony, Manju Pillai, Dhyan Sreenivasan and Josekutty Jacob in the lead roles.The film was 150th film of Dileep.
+It stars Dileep, Raniya Raanaa, Dhyan Sreenivasan, Siddique, Bindu Panicker, Johny Antony, Manju Pillai and Josekutty Jacob in the lead roles.The film was 150th film of Dileep.

 The film was released in theatres on 9 May 2025.
-The film received mixed reviews from critics and became a commercial success at box office.
+The film received mixed to positive reviews from critics and became a commercial success at box office.